k2xn258k2x-cmyk/k2xn258k2x-cmyk.github.io/about.md

 ---
 layout: default
 title: About
-description: VaultBook is built by a 50-person team of AI, data, and product professionals in Chicago.
+description: VaultBook is built by a 50-person team of AI, data, and product professionals in San Francisco.
 Learn our story, mission, and what drives us.
 body_class: about-page
 permalink: /about/
 ---